Draym/PDF-Flex/README.md

 #### Define the font you wish to use

 - A fond is associated to a code, you will then use this code when creating a new component.
-This will allow the font to be saved only once in the builder and be use only when the builder will write out the PDF.
+This will allow the font to be saved only once in the builder and be used only when the builder will write out the PDF.
 - For convenience, we usually use **BaseFont** which define default, bold and italic code.
 Still you can define and use as many Fonts as you wish within your document.